 Add an extra 2 teaspoons of regular soy sauce (light soy sauce) and an extra two teaspoons of oyster sauce.
 Dark soy is richer and deeper than light soy - added more for coloring and flavor than saltiness.
 So mixing the two will give you a reasonable substitute.

-Both are common in Japanese cuisine, but there are a few major differences.
-Udon noodles are straight and thicker, chewy noodles.
+Both are common in Japanese cuisine, but udon noodles are straight and thicker.
 Ramen are usually wavy, thinner noodles.
 Both are made with wheat flour and have a chewy texture, but udon noodles are vegan, and ramen noodles contain eggs.
 While udon are vegan, they are not gluten free, like the rice noodles you see in some stir fry dishes.
 So be sure if you're cooking for gluten-sensitive guests that you have the appropriate noodle!

 Chili crisp is one of my favorite pantry staples.
 It’s available in your local Asian market or on Amazon.
 It is a super flavorful oil infused with crispy bits of dried chilies, garlic, onion and any number of other aromatics.
 Lao Gan Ma is the most popular and readily available brand (it’s the one I always have in my pantry, no matter where I am in the world).
-In Asia, many restaurants make their own variety in-house.
-Generally, chili crisp is a balance of savory and spicy flavors.
-I find it less spicy and less acidic than sriracha, and more approachable for many people.
 If you are looking to substitute for chili crisp, you could use whatever spicy thing you have in the pantry or fridge that your whole family enjoys.
 Hot sauce, red chili flakes, even cayenne powder.

 Almost any vegetable that you and your family prefer will work here and add a fresh taste to the shrimp udon noodle dish.
 The shiitake mushrooms are my only non-negotiable when I make these fresh udon noodles, but I'll swap out bok choy for bell pepper (green or red pepper), snow peas or yellow onion.
 If I'm feeling fancy, I might add some baby corn to the frying pan.

 To store, transfer the yaki udon stir fry noodles to an airtight container and store in the refrigerator for up to 3 days.
-To reheat the next day, heat in a small saucepan with a few tablespoons of stock or water over medium heat until heated through.
+To reheat, warm in a small saucepan with a few tablespoons of stock or water over medium heat until heated through.

 - Total Time: 20 minutes